-The University of Arizona recognizes that many employees may currently be facing financial hardships.
+The University of Arizona recognizes that employees may face financial hardships.

 In addition to the resources below, websites such as Arizona Together, the Arizona Department of Economic Security, and 211 Arizona offer information related to utility, financial, health care, legal, and housing assistance.

-Strengthen your financial game plan by meeting one-on-one with a financial adviser, or watching on-demand financial planning webinars.
+Strengthen your financial plan by meeting one-on-one with a financial adviser or watching on-demand financial planning webinars.
 Visit the Life & Work Connections Financial Literacy section for contact information, videos, and more.

 "The University of Arizona community has a long history of demonstrating compassion for its members and for providing generous donations to colleagues in need.
 Employees Helping Employees is a financial assistance program to aid our benefit-eligible workforce who face temporary hardship as a result of unexpected emergency expenses."

 “Food assistance programs available through the Department of Economic Security (DES) and its community partners increase food security and reduce hunger by providing children, low-income individuals, and seniors with access to nutritious food.”

 “Welcome to Arizona’s largest database of food banks, pantries, soup kitchens, shelters, and other organizations that distribute emergency food.”

 “The goal of the University of Arizona Campus Pantry is to reduce food insecurity in our Wildcat community.
 At our distribution events, students and staff can grab important food staples at no cost.
 All you need is your CatCard!”